AdenForshaw/smarter-coffee-api/README.md

 JSON - { code:String, success:Boolean, message:String }

 Installation:
-- It's a simple python script, so just clone the repo to your machine
+- Clone the repo to your machine
-- change the IP address to that of your Smarter Coffee machine
+- Edit the IP address to that of your Smarter Coffee machine
-- Run it like - "$python smarter-coffee-api.py brew"
+- Call from the command line e.g. $python smarter-coffee-api.py brew

 Version:
 - Very early version - v0.1